 Crawling offers great proprioceptive input that is calming and organizing for active little bodies.
-Choose a regular tunnel or a lycra tunnel for hide-and-seek activities in a multisensory way!

 Grab a jump rope and turn it into a limbo rope to imitate basic animal walks under it - bring on your best “bear walk” or “slithering snake” - your child will be developing motor skills and learning how to move her body in new ways just like Mom!

 If you’ve got an active toddler, try shaking the rope low to the ground and see if she can jump, step, or walk over it without touching the “snake!”

 “Finger painting” with sand, rice, actual finger paints, and even chocolate pudding make for hands-on fun to draw shapes, explore textures, and develop early visual-motor skills.
 These activities are great for kids who like to touch and seek out tactile sensory input.
 Add a smell or taste component to the finger painting to offer additional sensory stimulation.

 Toddlers haven’t yet mastered jumping with 2 feet by themselves, but take hold of their hands and practice on a bouncy mattress, soft couch, or mini-trampoline.

 Put on some music and do the freeze dance - jumping style!
 Try and jump for a whole song - a nursery rhyme or kids’ song will challenge their endurance for longer lasting vestibular input.

 Whether they’re hitting a balloon with their hands or a styrofoam paddle, kids are challenging their vestibular, balance, and visual-motor skills to keep the balloons from hitting the ground.